Employer protection responsibilities

 The definition of "employee" which applies in the relevant regulations relating to SSP is much wider than in some contexts, so workers will also qualify if their earnings are liable for class 1 National Insurance contributions.

-9. What if an employee has to care for a child because schools have closed?
+13. What if an employee has to care for a child because schools close?

-Now schools have closed until further notice, many employees with children are finding it difficult or impossible to find adequate childcare.
+If schools close, many employees with children may find it difficult or impossible to find adequate childcare.
 Depending on the age of the children, working from home may not be a practical solution to this problem.
+Employees are entitled to take reasonable unpaid time off work to care for a dependant where this is necessary because of an unexpected event.
+How long is reasonable will depend on the specific circumstances of the employee.
+The ACAS guidance suggests it may be reasonable for employees to take two days of dependant leave but any further time would have to be taken as holiday.
 Flexibility will be key – consider whether the employee could work outside normal working hours if he/she needs to look after their child/ren during working hours.

 If an employee does not want to come into work because of genuine fears relating to COVID-19, you should take these seriously.
 ACAS guidance states that, where possible, you should allow the employee to work remotely or to take time off work as holiday or unpaid leave.
 You should also remind employees of any support systems already in place, such as an employee assistance programme.

-If an employee unreasonably refuses to attend work, and cannot work from home, you may consider disciplinary action.
+If an employee unreasonably refuses to attend work, you may consider disciplinary action.
 Ensure you deal with similar cases consistently, as with any disciplinary matter, but take into account the particular individual's circumstances and reasons for refusing to attend.
-Note that a reasonable fear about a health and safety risk may entitle an employee to refuse to come to work.

 Employees diagnosed with COVID-19

-Closing your workplace, or sending staff home, is not required at this stage unless government policy changes.
+Closing your workplace is not recommended at this stage.
 Depending on the location of your workplace, you should contact Public Health England, Public Health Scotland or Public Health Wales for advice.